k1udmen/Object-Detection-using-YOLO/README.md

-# Valf Analitik – Real-time Valve Detection & Counting (YOLO + FastAPI)
+# Real-time Detection & Counting (YOLO + FastAPI)

-This project runs a real-time valve detection and counting pipeline using a trained YOLO model.
+This repository contains a computer vision project developed during an industrial internship.
+The goal of the project was to design a real-time system for detecting and counting industrial valves from live video streams under different environmental conditions
-It captures frames from a camera/video source, crops a fixed ROI, performs inference, counts valves, optionally saves evidence screenshots, and sends results to an external API.
+It captures frames from a camera/video source, crops a fixed ROI, performs inference, counts valves, saves screenshots, and sends results to an API.

 ## Project Structure
 - `main.py` – FastAPI service and main runtime loop